OnsElfekih/RoleAccessDashboard/README.md

-# Continent Dashboard
+# RoleAccessDashboard

-The **Continent Dashboard** is a web application that allows administrators to manage users and products, with different levels of access control based on user roles.
+The **RoleAccessDashboard** is a web application that allows administrators to manage users and products, with different levels of access control based on user roles.
 The application provides a clear distinction between admin and regular users in terms of visibility and management capabilities.

 ## Features